 Summary of Case

-Baltimore County has agreed to provide money (sometimes called “back pay”) and other relief awards to individuals who would have otherwise been eligible for employment as an entry-level police officer or police cadet if the County did not use the written examinations the United States challenges.
-More information about the relief awards available is here.
-Baltimore County has also agreed to stop using the challenged written exams and to use an exam that meets the required legal standards.
+As part of the settlement, Baltimore County will provide money (sometimes called “back pay”) and priority hiring relief to individuals who would have otherwise been eligible for employment as an entry-level police officer or police cadet if the County did not use the written examinations the United States challenges.
+More information about the relief awards is available here.

 African American individuals may be eligible for a relief award if they: